 Yesterday was my day to see Yard 11-which, for years, was just one man, I’ll call him Ron.
-Ron and I had many conversations over the years about getting older on Death Row, about his early days listening to Alan Watts, about his knitting and crocheting hats for the homeless, but most of all about being lonely there on The Row.
+Ron and I had many conversations over the years about getting older on Death Row, about his early “spiritual” days listening to the many teachers from the East who visited the US in the 60’s, about his crocheting hats for the homeless, but most of all about being lonely there on The Row.

 Of the two family members who corresponded with him over the years, one died and one now has dementia.
 It is as difficult to make friends in prison as it is on the ‘outside’, perhaps even more so on Death Row.
 He even tried pen pals, but most of them “just want a souvenir from a Death Row inmate” and once they got a postcard or letter, in response they disappeared.

-On this day, as I walked into the little makeshift chapel at the end of the cellblock , I could see Ron and Dave’s shape behind the double diamond wire cage of the chapel door.
+On this day, as I walked into the little makeshift chapel at the end of the cellblock , I could see Ron and Dave’s shapes behind the double diamond wire cage of the chapel door.
 They saw me coming, and shuffled position quickly, as if to hide something.
 I could hear them whisper “here she comes, here she comes.”
-This piqued my curiosity.
+This piqued my curiosity, especially since everything they did and said was done directly under the armed corrections officer on the ‘gun rail’ above the chapel.

 A few seconds more of shuffling and smiles and Ron said “OK, show her, show her now!”
 Ron moved away from Dave’s side.
 Dave turned towards me and lifted up something that was so foreign to this dark place that my mind couldn’t grasp it at first.
 My body filled with the electricity of utter delight and my mind stammered for words that could express such a lovely sight.